Disappearance at Clifton Hill: Plot

-Fishing and picnicking with her family near their home at Niagara Falls, seven-year-old Abby sees a young boy, one eye covered by a bloody bandage, hiding in the woods.
-He gestures her to be quiet, but a couple drives up and drags him away, throwing him into the trunk of their car.
-Abby runs back to her family by the lakeside, but does not tell them what she has witnessed.
-Later she tells her sister, Laure, who does not believe her.
+While out fishing and picnicking with her family near their home at Niagara Falls, seven-year-old Abby wanders off and encounters a young, abused boy, hiding in the woods.
+A couple throw the boy into the trunk of their car and abduct him.
+Traumatized and scared, Abby remains silent about what she witnessed.

-Many years later, the adult Abby returns to Niagara Falls following the death of her mother.
-Abby has had various problems in her adult life, and among other things is a compulsive liar.
-Her mother ran a motel called The Rainbow, but the business is no longer viable.
-Laure wants to sell the motel to local businessman Charlie Lake, whose family has effectively owned the town for three generations, but Abby is reluctant to do this.
-She is still obsessed with the abduction of the “one-eyed boy.”
+Now an adult, Abby returns to Niagara Falls following the death of her mother.
+Throughout her adult life, Abby has had various problems, one of them being a compulsive liar.
+Her mother has left a now defunct motel, The Rainbow, to Abby and her sister, Laure.
+Laure wants to sell the motel to a prominent local family, however Abby is reluctant to do so, still obsessed with the abduction of the "one-eyed boy".